scalabw/react-hooks-todo-list-app-ts/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a TODO List written in Typescript and is also tested with @testing-library/react

 ## Available Scripts